 Associate Professor Dr. Rita Colistra is the founder, director and principal investigator for BrandJRNY, a community branding initiative at the Reed College of Media that has attracted nearly $400,000 in grant funding.
 She returned to her home state and alma mater in fall 2008, after working in the field, traveling and earning her doctorate.
 She earned both her bachelor’s and master’s degrees from the WVU P.I.
 Reed School of Journalism, where she graduated with honors in her graduate studies.
 In 2004, Colistra was awarded a prestigious Roy H. Park Fellowship at the University of North Carolina at Chapel Hill’s School of Journalism and Mass Communication and completed her doctoral studies in 2008.
 During her time at UNC, her research in media management and economics earned her two top-paper awards as well as the Minnie S. and Eli A. Rubinstein Research Award.
 Colistra also was inducted into Alpha Epsilon Lambda, a national honor society for graduate/professional students.
 Before entering academia, Colistra worked as the events and sports marketing coordinator for a major casino in southwest Colorado.
-She also has years of experience in nonprofit public relations and strategic communications consulting for various companies and organizations.
+She also has years of experience in strategic communications and IMC consulting.

 Promising Professor Award (First Place) from the Association for Education in Journalism & Mass Communication (AEJMC) (National Award, Awarded 2012)

 PR SuPRstar Award for Professional Freedom & Responsibility from AEJMC (National Award, Awarded 2011)

 Public Relations Educator of the Year Award from the Public Relations Society of America—WV Chapter (State Award, Awarded 2012)